 The AmazonS3 module allows the local file system to be replaced with S3.
-Uploads are saved into the drupal file table using D7's new file/stream wrapper system.
+Uploads are saved into the Drupal file table using D7's file/stream wrapper system.

 You can switch it on as the default file system scheme, or individually for file and image fields.

 You will need to set allowurlfopen to on your PHP settings.
 This option enables the URL-aware fopen wrappers that enable accessing URL object like files.
 See http://uk.php.net/manual/en/function.fopen.php

 Some curl libraries, such as the one bundled with MAMP, do not come with authoritative certificate files.